Every day brings its share of emotions: fear, anger, sadness…

 To learn more, here is the complete emotional acceptance process.

 By releasing my memories, I am getting better and better.

 Every day John accepts his emotions.
 Behind most of his emotions, he finds that there are memories.
 He applies the process every time.
 Step by step, he sees improvements in his life.
 He sleeps better and better, and gets angry with his wife less often than before.

 When the memory wound is deep, outside help from a therapist may be necessary.

 How to deal with emotions?

 Emotion is a natural reaction.
 It is meant to be experienced.

-Often, behind the feeling there is a message to be understood, which most of the time brings us back to childhood.
+Often, behind the emotion there is a memory to accept, which brings me back to childhood.

-Discover also the Heart Program, to accelerate the emotional release.
+Discover also the Heart Program, to accelerate the acceptance of memories.